bahmoudd/arch-install-guide/README.md

 ### Integrating the AUR with pacman (optional but a good quality-of-life feature)

+> [!NOTE]
-> Note: It's better to use this method over yay as the packages are pre-built binaries (in simpler terms, it's faster to download)
+> It's better to use this method over yay as the packages are pre-built binaries (in simpler terms, it's faster to download)

 Chaotic-AUR is a method for retrieving packages in the AUR (packages made by the community that aren't any of the official repos, which are core, extra and multilib).
 It's better to use the Chaotic-AUR than other AUR helpers as the packages are pre-built binaries, meaning, your computer doesn't have to take its sweet time to create an app from the source code, as is common with helpers such as yay or paru.
 This is recommended if you're impatient and/or have a slow PC